 - If cloud files are not synced down to local source (missing on the source), check

 - System Sync Down Task has no pending/failure subtasks

 - query the file name in File Change Log.
 If can't find related file change log, search for the parent folder name/grand parent folder name.
 The file change log can tell us what operations have done on the file/folder.

 - To test whether the cloud file can be downloaded to the local, upload a small test file to the folder via web portal.
 Verify it will be downloaded to local

-- If testing local file is not uploaded to cloud/testing cloud file is not downloaded to local, most probably the syncing is not setup correctly.
+- If the testing local file is not uploaded to cloud/the testing cloud file is not downloaded to local, most probably the syncing is not setup correctly.
 Open windows client/server agent management console, go to Attached Folder and verify the local folder shows here.
 If not, try to link the cloud folder to the local from web portal.
 See the instruction here.

 - If syncing works both ways, but there are still files missing on local source/cloud, can scan the source folder and force sync.
 See the instruction here.